Carunculated caracara

-The carunculated caracara (Phalcoboenus carunculatus) is a species of bird of prey in the family Falconidae, the falcons and caracaras.
+The carunculated caracara (Daptrius carunculatus) is a species of bird of prey in the family Falconidae, the falcons and caracaras.
 It is found in Colombia and Ecuador.

 Taxonomy and systematics

-The taxonomy of the caracaras has not been settled.
-The American Ornithological Society and the International Ornithological Committee place the carunculated and three other caracaras in genus Phalcoboenus.
-BirdLife International's Handbook of the Birds of the World also places the carunculated caracara in Phalcoboenus, and includes four other caracaras.
-The Clements taxonomy places the carunculated and six other caracaras in genus Daptrius.
+The carunculated caracara was formally described in 1853 as Phalcoboenus carunculatus by the French naturalist Marc Œillet des Murs based on a specimen collected in Colombia.
+A more detailed unpublished description by des Murs dating from 1845 was published in an article by Philip Sclater in 1861.
+The carunculated caracara is monotypic: no subspecies are recognised.

-The worldwide systems agree that the carunculated caracara is monotypic.
+The carunculated caracara was formerly placed in the genus Phalcoboenus.
+Molecular genetic studies found that the genus Milvago was polyphyletic with the chimango caracara sister to the genus Phalcoboenus and the yellow-headed caracara sister to the genus Daptrius.
+As the genetic divergence was relatively shallow, the polyphyly was resolved by expanding the genus Daptrius to include the species formerly placed in the genera Milvago and Phalcoboenus.

 Description

 The carunculated caracara is 50 to 56 cm long with a wingspan of 112 to 119 cm.
 The sexes' plumages are alike.
 Adults are mostly glossy black with a bold pattern of white streaks on their breast.
 Their lower belly, undertail coverts, underside of the wing, and tips of the flight and tail feathers are pure unmarked white.
 Their cere and the bare skin on their face and throat are bright orange to deep red, and wrinkles ("caruncles") in the throat skin give the species its English name and specific epithet.
 Their iris is hazel to blackish gray and their legs and feet bright yellow.
 Juveniles are tawny to dark brown with some white mottling on the head, rump, and underparts.
 Their legs and feet are dusky.